 - Students should make a note of the deadlines for submission of the preliminary and final versions of the portfolio.
 The dates are posted on Sakai and will be strictly adhered to.
 Students are expected to meet all deadlines punctually.
 Late submissions will not be accepted.

-- Precise directions for the structure and composition of the portfolio are posted on Sakai.
+- Precise directions WITH DEADLINES for the structure and composition of the portfolio are posted on Sakai.
+For reference, students may refer to the links below.

 - Preliminary versions of the portfolio should be uploaded to the Sakai site for approval by the posted date.